gitmyles/Resume/README.md

 * Responsible for introducing DevSecOps, CI/CD, and Agile tools (Jira, Jenkins, Collaborator, GitHub) and concepts to outdated engineering product groups.
 * Maintaining and developing enhancements for a classic ASP.NET scheduler tool to support classified lab testing functions.
 * Coordinating with stakeholders to develop requirements, receive feedback, and address urgent issues or bugs with Tools products.
-* Completing trainings for and supporting Agile frameworks, methodologies, and practices within the Patriot Tools team.
+* Completing trainings supporting Agile frameworks, methodologies, and practices within the Patriot Tools team.

 #### Patriot Maintenance & Diag Team (May 2018 - Dec 2020)
 * Implemented and facilitated the delivery of maintenance/diagnostic software (Ada/C++) for the Patriot system.